FortechRomania/js-team-showcase/showcase/security/security-checklist.md

 ## Dependency Vulnerabilities
 Some of the attacks occur because some of the applications use already built components or dependencies that have vulnerabilities.
 We propose to focus on the following actions:
-* Remove unused dependencies
+* Remove unused dependencies.
-* Remove unnecessary features and components
+* Remove unnecessary features and components.
-* Do not add or expose files or documentation that is not supposed to be there (e.g. api docs)
+* Do not add or expose files or documentation that is not supposed to be there (e.g. api docs).
-* Check the versioning of components ( both front-end and back-end dependencies ) - use yarn outdated or npm outdated to check it
+* Check the versioning of components ( both front-end and back-end dependencies ) - use `yarn outdated` or `npm outdated` to check it.
-* Use components from official sources and use secure links
+* Use components from official sources and use secure links.
 * Check for libraries and components that are unmaintained or have no security patches for older versions.
 * For Javascript you can use [snyk](https://snyk.io/) to determine any possible vulnerabilities in the app’s packages.

 ## Broken Authentication and Session Management
 The simplest application attack is automated and consists of credential stuffing i.e. the attacker has a list of valid usernames and passwords and tries them all until one is valid.
 That is why the app should not permit:
-* brute force or other automated attacks,
+* Brute force or other automated attacks,
-* default, weak, or well-known passwords, such as "Password1" or "admin/admin“, uses weak or ineffective credential recovery and forgotpassword processes, such as "knowledge-based answers", which cannot be made safe,
+* Default, weak, or well-known passwords, such as "Password1" or "admin/admin“, uses weak or ineffective credential recovery and forgotpassword processes, such as "knowledge-based answers", which cannot be made safe,
-* plain text, encrypted, or weakly hashed passwords.
+* Plain text, encrypted, or weakly hashed passwords.

 Read more about broken authentication and session management at this [link](https://www.owasp.org/index.php/Broken_Authentication_and_Session_Management).
 Still, to avoid this we propose the following:
 * Implement multi-factor authentication (MFA) - prevents automated, credential stuffing, brute force and stolen credential reuse attacks.
 E.g. gmail, internet banking apps.